 Final Fantasy 7 Remake trailers – How does it look?

-Square Enix has given us a few brief yet exciting glimpses at the long-awaited remake since its reveal at E3 2015, and we’ve gathered all of them below.
+Square Enix has given only a few brief yet exciting glimpses at the long-awaited remake since its reveal at E3 2015.
+Here’s one of the earliest trailers:

 E3 2015 reveal trailer:

-Each of these trailers are taken from very beginning of the game, giving us the impression that development is still in the early stages.
+This is taken from the very beginning of the game, giving us the impression that development is still in the early stages.
 That being said its wonderful to see such beloved characters remastered in HD alongside a remastered rendition of the orchestral score.
 The battle system is shaping up pretty nicely, too.

 What are your thoughts on Final Fantasy 7 Remake?
 Let us know in the comments.